ibm-cloud-docs/vpc/at-events.md

 | vpn  | is.vpn-server.vpn-server-route.list  | VPN server routes were listed |
 {: caption="Table 17.
 Actions that generate events for client-to-site VPN servers" caption-side="bottom"}

-In client certificate authentication mode or client certificate and User ID/passcode authentication mode, authentication failure due to an invalid client certificate can't generate an activity track event.
+In client certificate authentication mode or client certificate and User ID/passcode authentication mode, authentication failure due to an invalid client certificate will not generate an activity track event.
 {: note}

 ## Compute resources